 Sorry, there are no matching results

-Contractors often consider what tax savings are available for using their own car for business purposes and what the implications of owning a car through their limited company may be.
-The considerations and implications of owning a car personally or through the business are many, each option having various pros and cons.
+If you're a contractor who, based on your unique circumstances, operate through your own limited company, you may be wondering what tax savings are available for using your own car for business purposes and what the implications of owning a car through your limited company may be.
+The considerations and implications of owning a car through the business are many, each option having various pros and cons.
 Considering all of these together can allow you to consider which is the most tax efficient option.

 When a company car is made available to a director or employee there are further tax considerations which need to be considered, these often make the difference in deciding which route is most tax efficient.
 The provision of a company car and payment of fuel by the company are taxable benefits in kind in the hands of the recipient, i.e. the director or employee.
 The value of the benefit ranges based on the type of vehicle, the CO2 emissions figure and the list price.